-During its twenty-one years of investment operations, the Trust has transferred \$33.2 billion to the Treasury to pay railroad retirement benefits.
-Even with these benefit payments, total railroad retirement system assets (Trust-managed assets plus reserves maintained at the Treasury) grew from \$20.7 billion in 2002 to \$26.5 billion as of the end of fiscal year 2023.
-As such, despite investment challenges encountered recently and at other points over the years, the Trust has made a significant contribution to the increase in total assets available to the railroad retirement system.
+During its twenty-two years of investment operations, the Trust has transferred \$34.3 billion to the Treasury to pay railroad retirement benefits.
+Even with these benefit payments, total railroad retirement system assets (Trust-managed assets plus reserves maintained at the Treasury) grew from \$20.7 billion in 2002 to \$29.6 billion as of the end of fiscal year 2024.
+As such, despite investment challenges encountered over the years, the Trust has made a significant contribution to the increase in total assets available to the railroad retirement system.